Allies yank support for Swalwell's California governor run after sexual assault allegations

 “The congressman should leave the race now so there can be full accountability without doubt, distraction, or delay,” Gomez said on social media.

-Arizona Sen. Ruben Gallego and California Rep. Adam Gray also said they're yanking their support.
-Mark Ramos, who heads the Los Angeles County Democratic Party, called on Swalwell to end his campaign.

-Powerful labor unions, including the California Service Employees International Union and the California Teachers Association, said they're suspending their support.
-The California Federation of Labor Unions said it’s “acting urgently” on next steps.
+The powerful California Service Employees International Union said Saturday it was formally rescinding its endorsement and urged Swalwell to withdraw from the race immediately.
+The California Teachers Association said it was suspending its support.
+And the California Federation of Labor Unions said it was “acting urgently” on next steps.

 A spokesperson for House Democratic leader Hakeem Jeffries said the allegations require a “serious and thorough investigation.”